Shea Serrano and Brandon "Jinx" Jenkins Reflect on Creating 'No Skips' and Some of Their Best Podcast Moments

-Two of the sharpest minds in Hip-Hop, Shea Serrano and Brandon “Jinx” Jenkins, combined for one of the best podcasts out, No Skips.
+Shea Serrano and Brandon “Jinx” Jenkins are two of the sharpest minds in Hip-Hop, and they combined for one of the best podcasts out, No Skips.
 The new series breaks down key and classic moments throughout ears in Hip-Hop history.

 In the latest episode of No Skips, Shea and Jinx tackle Ready to Die, the debut album by one of the greatest emcees of all time, The Notorious B.I.G., which spawned classic hits like “Big Poppa,” “Juicy,” and more.

-The Ready to Die episode of No Skips closes Volume 2, a run that explored Megan Thee Stallion’s Fever, Mos Def’s Black on Both Sides, A Tribe Called Quest’s Low End Theory, and additional staples.
+No Skips’ Ready to Die episode closes Volume 2, a run that explored Megan Thee Stallion’s Fever, Mos Def’s Black on Both Sides, A Tribe Called Quest’s Low End Theory, and additional staples.
 In this episode, the crew examines historic Biggie lines, the features of Puff Daddy and Method Man, the cover art, iconic stories, and more.

-Ahead of the release of the episode, Shea and Jinx connected with The Source to detail their partnership coming together, what’s coming next for No Skips, and more.
+Ahead of the episode’s release, Shea and Jinx connected with The Source to detail coming together, what’s next for No Skips, and more.

 The Source: We are 26 episodes in on No Skips.
 How hard was it to establish that groove?
 And what steps did you take to create that audio synergy between you guys?

-No, seriously, if you’re on Twitter you know who Shea is.
-And the way Twitter is we all come up watching and reading and after a while, you kind of become Twitter friends.
-Cause we’re all talking about rap and other stuff that we really like.
+No, seriously, if you’re on Twitter, you know who Shea is.
+And the way Twitter is, we all come up watching and reading, and after a while, you kind of become Twitter friends.
+Cause we’re all talking about rap and other stuff that we like.
 That just sort of extended into the podcast.
-We’ve never actually met, we’ve never been in the same room in real life, which is crazy.
+We’ve never actually met.
+We’ve never been in the same room in real life, which is crazy.

-Shea: He’s in New York, I’m in Texas.
-I think that helped out a bunch because like Brandon is saying, I only knew him from Twitter, from watching his videos on YouTube.
+Shea: He’s in New York.
+I’m in Texas.
+I think that helped out a bunch because, like Brandon is saying, I only knew him from Twitter from watching his videos on YouTube.
 But just through watching those, I feel like I knew Brandon.
-So instantly there was a connection and you can comment on a thing and they could be like, oh yeah, this part of that thing.
-But also we practiced a bunch.
-We recorded a bunch of episodes that never even made it out, like hours and hours of footage.
-Just trying to figure it out.
+So instantly, there was a connection, and you can comment on a thing, and they could be like, oh yeah, this part of that thing.
+But also, we practiced a bunch.
+We recorded a bunch of episodes that never even made it out, like hours and hours of footage—just trying to figure it out.
 Where does Brandon like to get the ball?
 Where do I like to get the ball?
 And it also evolved in real-time.
-If you go to the earlier ones, you can see we’re trying to figure out the structure and now we kinda just know how to flow and overlap the structure.
-And we’ve added Deena and Kerm so it’s like all four of us making the chemistry.
+If you go to the earlier ones, you can see we’re trying to figure out the structure, and now we know how to flow and overlap the structure.
+And we’ve added Deena and Kerm, so it’s like all four of us making the chemistry.

-In the previous episode, we got a dive into Megan Thee Stallion’s Fever, but I saw on your Twitter a request for albums following your Holiday break.
+In the previous episode, we got a dive into Megan Thee Stallion’s Fever, but I saw a request for albums following your Holiday break on your Twitter.
 Who do you decide when it’s time for an album?

 Shea: That is an evolving argument.
 One of us will show up and be like, we should do this one.
 And then it’s like ‘Survivor’ where you have to convince the others to do the album.
 The one that’s coming out this week is Ready to Die.
 Everyone was like, “we’ve been waiting to do this one.”
 We knew we were going to do it.
-But other times it’s like – me and Brandon got into a big argument about which Outkast album do we want to do?
+But other times, it’s like – me and Brandon got into a big argument about which Outkast album do we want to do?
 Do we want to do Aquemini?
-Do we wanna do Southernplayalistic?
+Do we want to do Southernplayalistic?
 Which one is it?
 And then neither one of us would back down.
 So Deena made us do Stankonia because the votes were split.
-So that’s just like a thing that we argued back and forth about through text or in our pre-production meeting.
-Last week I sent them a text as I was listening to My Krazy Life by YG and I was like, we should do this album, this album rules.
+So that’s just like a thing we argued back and forth about through text or in pre-production meetings.
+Last week I sent them a text as I was listening to My Krazy Life by YG, and I was like, we should make this album, this album rules.
 And Brandon agreed.
 But the other three were like, maybe we’ll do it.
-And now we have to convince them, we need a majority vote, you know?
+And now we have to convince them.
+We need a majority vote, you know?

 The term classic album carries varying weight.
 What is that definition for either of you?

 Jinx: I think there’s probably been stuff that maybe is landed on the spectrum.
 Some of us have been like, oh, it’s not like in my immediate list, but once you press play, you’re like, nah, this has to be heard.
-It has to be stuff you wanna listen to.
+It has to be stuff you want to listen to.
 It’s weird to watch people sometimes argue on the Internet about what’s a classic because it’s supposed to be important.
 You have to want to like it.
 For us, man, it’s like, we’re ripping albums apart by lyrics, which I think is everyone’s barometer.
 But we also find funny shit in albums.
-We find what was happening in the time around that album, which has a lot to say.
-There’s albums that dropped in the nineties that might not bang the same way today and definitely stuff today that wouldn’t hold up back then.
+We find what was happening around that album, which has a lot to say.
+There’s albums that dropped in the nineties that might not bang the same way today and stuff today that wouldn’t hold up back then.
 So it’s as much the context around it.
-And then the stuff we kind of nitpick and find in between it, which can be anything from like an insane skit to the stuff that was happening in that person’s life and even how they were able to make the album with that stuff going on.
+And then the stuff we nitpick and find in between it can be anything from an insane skit to the stuff that was happening in that person’s life and even how they were able to make the album with that stuff going on.

 You guys are heading into your are Ready to Die episode.
 For both of you, what is the earliest memory that you have of that album?

 Shea: I was 13 at the time when that album came out.
 So the end of ’94, I didn’t listen to the whole album until early 95.
 This is when the songs would come a mile before the album.
-There was no way to get the album if you couldn’t get a ride to the mall or whatever.
-So I just found “Big Poppa” first and that song was playing all of the time and it was all I wanted to listen to.
+There was no way to get the album if you couldn’t get a ride to the mall.
+So I just found “Big Poppa” first, and that song was playing all of the time, and it was all I wanted to listen to.
 Eventually, I got my hands on a cassette version of it and just played the hell out of that.
-But yeah, I was 14, 13 years old at the time and Biggie was such a force of personality.
+But yeah, I was 14, 13 years old at the time, and Biggie was such a force of personality.
 Like even just watching him on your screen.
 You’re like, I don’t know anything about this guy.
 I don’t know anything about the world, but I know that’s cool what he’s saying and how he’s saying it.
-What he’s doing is cool and I want to be as much of this as I can.
+What he’s doing is cool, and I want to be as much of this as I can.

 Jinx: I was a little bit younger.
-I was like seven or eight and it just kind of felt like it was always there.
+I was like seven or eight, and it just kind of felt like it was always there.
 I had Hot 97.
 So, you know, Biggie was like a favorite.
 It was getting played like crazy.
-Growing up on the east coast you just heard it all.
+Growing up on the east coast, you just heard it all.
 It was just sort of in the oxygen.
-So I never really knew a world that didn’t have Biggie, he was kind of a present force.
+So I never really knew a world that didn’t have Biggie.
+He was a present force.
 And I knew I liked him.
 It’s so interesting when you get exposed to music when you’re like a child, a part of it will reach down and grab ahold of you.
 And oftentimes a rapper who can do that, it’s on purpose, like MC hammer, vanilla Ice, the beginning of pop-rap that was like aimed at 10-year-olds.
-Then when you become 14 and you listen to it, you’re like, uh, no thanks.
+Then when you become 14 and listen to it, you’re like, uh, no thanks.
 Biggie was like, he could reach down and grab, grab a kid.
-But then when you were 14, you listened to the tape you heard a different part of it.
-And then when you were 21, you heard a different part of it.
-And then when you were 30, you heard a different part of it.
+But then, when you were 14, you listened to the tape and heard a different part of it.
+And then, when you were 21, you heard a different part of it.
+And then, when you were 30, you listened to another part of it.

-I don’t wanna give away your full episode, but what is your favorite song off of Ready to Die?
+I don’t want to give away your full episode, but what is your favorite song from Ready to Die?

-Jinx: So we do this thing in the episode, I say the song that I do love and I feel it in our conversation partially the way Shea sets it up.
-I’ll make a selection out of three and then he’ll just sell the hell out of number one.
+Jinx: So we do this thing in the episode; I say the song that I love and feel it in our conversation partially the way Shea sets it up.
+I’ll make a selection out of three, and then he’ll sell the hell out of number one.
 Then I’m like, what am I supposed to do?
 Like how do I pick the best song on this?
 Um,

 Shea: We argued about it for like 30 minutes straight, just on that one on that one section.
 And then we did make a pick, but you have to listen to the episode.

 Jinx: We talk about it every day.
-I think there are times where we’ve kind of blurred the lines a little bit.
+I think there are times where we’ve blurred the lines a little bit.
 When you get like Lauryn Hill, it’s a very Hip-Hop album.
 That’s the thing too.
-We say hip-hop, hip- hop is overarching like umbrella.
+We say hip-hop; hip-hop is overarching like umbrella.
 So there’s things that fit in hip-hop that might be more melodic.
 But I know that all of us have this.
 We’ve talked about other genres far away from hip-hop because we love music.

-Shea: As an idea, the structure of No Skips, just fits every kind of album.
-We could do Usher’s My Way and still do best song.
-You still do best guest feature.
+Shea: As an idea, the structure of No Skips fits every kind of album.
+We could do Usher’s My Way and still do the best song.
+You still do the best guest feature.
 Non-music things are associated with the album.
 So yeah, we talk about it all the time.
 R&B is in second place right now.
-That’s the one we advocate for the most, we should do Blonde by Frank ocean or CTRL by SZA.
+That’s the one we advocate for the most; we should do Blonde by Frank ocean or CTRL by SZA.

-Shea: You know what happens for me is anytime I go back and re-listen to any episode that we’ve done and I hear it playing, I instantly say this was my favorite episode that we did.
-I’ll remember a joke that Brandon made or insight from Deena or something from Khem.
-This morning before we recorded, I listen to the Megan Thee stallion one where we had Sylvia Bell and Scottie Beam on there.
+Shea: You know what happens for me is anytime I go back and re-listen to any episode that we’ve done, and I hear it playing, I instantly say this was my favorite episode that we did.
+I’ll remember a joke that Brandon made or insight from Deena or something from Kerm.
+This morning before we recorded, I listened to the Megan Thee stallion where we had Sylvia Bell and Scottie Beam.
 And they were so good.
-They were like, just get out of the way, it was like Shaq and Kobe.
-We turned into Rick Fox and Derek Fisher.
-Just like stand in the corners and let them run ISOs over and over again.
+They were like, get out of the way.
+It was like Shaq and Kobe.
+We turned into Rick Fox and Derek Fisher, like stand in the corners and let them run ISOs over and over again.
 They were so smart and so insightful and so funny.
-Right now that’s my favorite one that I’ve listened to.
-But if I listen to another one, if I listen to the Missy one, I’m gonna love that one.
+Right now, that’s my favorite one that I’ve listened to.
+But if I listen to another one, if I listen to the Missy one, I’m going to love that one.
 That’s just how it goes.

 Jinx: I think about some of the earlier ones.
-I mean the first episode, I really like the Get Rich or Die Tryin episode.
-We were kind of figuring out formula.
+I mean the first episode.
+I like the Get Rich or Die Tryin episode.
+We were figuring out the formula.
 Also, Lil Wayne’s Tha Carter 3 episode kind of feels like kind of a breakthrough one.
 Wayne is so ridiculous.
 He had Bobby Valentino sounded like a cop car.
 That’s nuts, like a vehicle, like what?
-But it kind of also showed me how we can pick albums too.
+But it kind of also showed me how we could pick albums too.
 Like how we can start to lay them out.
 Cause we went on a run.
-We did like that Kendrick, Lil Kim, and some albums are more ridiculous.
-Some are more literal, some are more biographical.
+We did Kendrick, Lil Kim, and some albums are more ridiculous.
+Some are more literal.
+Some are more biographical.
 So that material gives us different stuff to play with.
-But that early run, was fun because we didn’t know what we could do yet.
+But that early run was fun because we didn’t know what we could do yet.